Rent strike: In historiography

 Frequently cases of rent strikes have gone unreported or under reported by perennial news sources, with details often shared via word of mouth.
-Additionally striking tenants have often not themselves made record of strikes.
+Additionally, striking tenants do not often make records of the strikes themselves.
 Where strikes have been recorded—typically larger scale disputes—focus is given to the strike action itself, with the conditions which caused them receiving less focus.

 Rent strikes—and more broadly tenants movements—have primarily been analyised in relation to the labour movement and less within its own right.
 However, there has been a growth of academic interest in rent strikes and tenants movements since the Great Recession.